 Operating with seven faculties the University provides Bachelor, Master and Doctoral programs in the areas of economics, business, public administration, horticultural science, food science, landscape architecture and social sciences.
 Corvinus degrees are acknowledged on the EU labour market.

-- Denmarks’s Electronic Research Library (DEFF) on behalf of the Danish Agency for Libraries and MediaKøbenhavn V, Denmark
+- Denmarks’s Electronic Research Library (DEFF) on behalf of Agency for Culture and PalacesKøbenhavn V, Denmark

 Denmark’s Electronic Research Library (DEFF) is a collaborative organisation for Danish educational, academic and research libraries.